What is a Computer Virus?

 - Constant disk activity.

-- Slow startup and performance.
+- Slow start-up and performance.

 - Browser home page changed.

-- Unfamiliar toolbars appears in your browser.
+- Unfamiliar toolbars appear in your browser.

 - Unusual audio sounds.